-BP Target Neutral puts a great deal of work making sure that projects selected for the portfolio are properly registered and that carbon reduction data is collected, calculated and verified in line with international standards such as the Verified Carbon Standard (VCS), Gold Standard or the United Nations Clean Development Mechanism (CDM).
+BP Target Neutral puts a great deal of work into making sure that projects selected for the portfolio are properly registered and that carbon reduction data is collected, calculated and verified in line with international standards such as the Verified Carbon Standard (VCS), Gold Standard or the United Nations Clean Development Mechanism (CDM).

 These standards provide a methodology framework, independent verification process and registry to ensure emissions reductions are real, additional (i.e. that they would not have happened without the project), permanent and unique.